-All these factors are interdependent and influence each other as well as implementation success/failure to varying degrees.
+All these factors are interdependent and influence each other and, to varying degrees, the success/failure of strategy implementation (or organizational change).
 Because they are interdependent and their influences are non-deterministic it is typically very difficult for managers to comprehend the contribution of these factors to the successful outcomes of strategy implementation or organizational change success or failure.
-If an organization fails to pay proper attention to one of them, it can result in implementation failure, therefore we need a systemic approach to understanding the influences of these factors.
+If an organization fails to pay proper attention to one of them, it can result in organizational change failure, therefore we need a systemic approach to understanding the influences of these factors.

 The leadership style affects implementation by driving the strategy, maintaining focus, being visionary, and acting as a driver for change management necessitated by the new strategy.
 Leadership is a role of top management and comprises managing strategic processes, managing relationships within the organization, managing managers' training.
 This role has the following responsibilities: coordinating activities, streamlining of processes, aligning organizational structure with strategy, keeping employees motivated and committed to strategy implementation, and enhancing communication within the organization.
 Poor leadership results in obstacles and challenges to successful implementation.
 These include:

 Information Availability and Accuracy

 Information systems support the decision-making process through the quality and quantity of information available for executives and management to use in decision-making.
 Availability of information systems to support fast and accurate progress tracking, timely intervention, and corrective action at the right time and place.

 Poor Information Availability results in the following conditions and gaps: